Markkop/gather-town-websocket-examples/README.md

 # 📡 CodeCon-Gather API

-An API that interacts with Gather.town API and customizes the user experience on the CodeCon Tech Event!
+Simple examples on how to interact with Gather.town Web Socket API

 ## How to Develop